bharagha/eas-fork/manufacturing-ai-suite/industrial-edge-insights-vision/apps/worker-safety-gear-detection/docs/user-guide/get-started.md

     }
     ```

-    If you wish to stop a specific instance, make sure to identify it with the --id argument.
+    To stop a specific instance, identify it with the `--id` argument.
     For example, `./sample_stop.sh --id 784b87b45d1511f08ab0da88aa49c01e`

-10. Bring down the application
+10. Stop the Docker application.

     ```bash
     docker compose down -v